S.L. Benfica: Finances and ownership

 By June 2017, Benfica had earned €617 million from player transfers since the 2010–11 season, more than any other club in the world.
 In September 2018, Benfica SAD reported a profit of €20.6 million and a revenue of €206.2 million.
 Moreover, they reported a record equity of €86.8 million: assets of €485.1 million and liabilities of €398.3 million.
 It was the first time since 2010–11 that the debt was below €400 million.
 In January 2019, Benfica remained the only Portuguese club ever to appear in the Deloitte Football Money League, being ranked as the world's 30th highest commercial revenue generating football club in 2017–18, with a revenue of €150.7 million.
 In May 2019, Benfica was ranked by Brand Finance as the 40th most valuable football brand.

 In May 2020, the Portuguese Securities Market Commission denied Benfica's takeover bid of 28.06% of Benfica SAD for €5 a share because the funding source was the SAD itself.
 By September 2021, Benfica owned the majority of the SAD's share capital, 63.65%, of which 40% belonged directly to the club, holder of all category A shares, and 23.65% to its holding company, Benfica SGPS, holder of category B shares.
 The remaining percentage pertains to shareholders who may only own B shares.

+In May 2025, United States-based company Lenore Sports Partners acquired a 5.24% minority stake in Benfica SAD.
+A market filing indicated the shares included stock previously seized from former president Luís Filipe Vieira and auctioned, with the transaction notified to Portugal's CMVM securities regulator.